Improved Microaneurysm Detection using Deep Neural Networks: Methods

 \subsubsection{Max-Pooling Layer}

-Max-pooling layer ensure fast convergence in comparison to traditional neural networks.
-In addition to that max -poling provides translation invariance.
-Input image is partitioned into set of non-overlapping rectangles and maximum value of each subregions is chosen for output.
-If $W(k,l)$ are subregions then output is obtained as follows.
+Max-pooling layer ensures fast convergence in comparison to traditional neural networks.
+In addition to that max -pooling provides translation invariance.
+The input image is partitioned into a set of non-overlapping rectangles and the maximum value of each subregion is chosen for output.
+If $W(k,l)$ are subregions then the output is obtained as follows.

 Suppose the input volume of size $M_{i}\times M_{i} \times D_{i}$ for max-pooling layer with spatial extent $F$ and skipping factor S; then output volume of size $M_{o}\times M_{o} \times D_{o}$ is calculated as follows.